 The marketing idea behind the new Ultra series was to offer blasters with superior performance and advanced features.
 Blasters in the Ultra series all fire with Ultra darts, a custom-built dart type designed to improve performance.

 It’s important to understand that blasters in the Ultra series aren’t much different from blasters in previous lines, such as the Elite and Mega series.
 The key difference is the newly designed Ultra dart that sets Ultra blasters apart from other Nerf blasters.

 The Ultra dart is noticeably thicker than the Elite dart, and a bit thinner than the Mega dart.
 It’s also shorter than those other two dart types.

 Perhaps a bit, but the Ultra dart certainly isn’t the engineering masterpiece many expected it to be when it was released.
-Ultra blasters do tend to shoot father than, let’s say, Elite blasters, but the firing accuracy isn’t the best at all.
+Ultra blasters do tend to shoot farther than, let’s say, Elite blasters, but the firing accuracy isn’t very impressive.